utoni/mingw-w64-dpp/README.md

 1. `examples/dpp-template`: plain and stupid ddk C example
 2. `examples/dpp-template-cplusplus`: same, but written in C++, including a very complex class and some MT
-3. `examples/dpp-template-cplusplus-EASTL`: C++ example w/ (EA)STL integration, basicially everything usable except for SEH, VEH and assertions.
+3. `examples/dpp-template-cplusplus-EASTL`: C++ example w/ (EA)STL integration, basicially everything usable except for VEH and assertions.

 `examples/dpp-template-cplusplus-EASTL` supports `BUILD_NATIVE`!
 You can build and run it on your native Linux either with the other examples e.g. `make examples`, build only native executables `make -C examples DPP_ROOT="$(realpath .)"
 BUILD_NATIVE=1` in the top-level directory or directly build it from the examples directory with `make DPP_ROOT="$(realpath ..)"
 BUILD_NATIVE=1`.